 Saint Germain appears one more time, at the end of Curse of Darkness.
 This time he doesn't address Hector but, instead, turns to the player and talks directly to them (making him the only character to truly break the fourth wall in the Castlevania series).
 Here he talks about fate and destiny, acknowledging events like Dracula's eventual death in 1999 AD, cementing the fact that he's a time traveler.
 Then he fades away, never to be seen again.

 A different version of Saint Germain shows up for the third season of the Netflix Castlevania series.
 Here he's an older man, beaten down by events in his life.
-He's spending time in Lindenfeld (the town Trevor Belmont and Sypha Belnades arrive at, kicking off much of their adventure in the season), studying the books and works of art at the local monastery.
-A monastery, it should be noted, that has been taken over by evil monks who worship Dracula and demons, not god.
+He's spending time in Lindenfeld (the town Trevor Belmont and Sypha Belnades arrive at, kicking off much of their adventure in the season), studying the books and works of art at the local priory.
+This is a religious building, it should be noted, that had been taken over by evil monks, led by Prior Sala, who had, months before, forsaken God and had begun worshiping a hulking Night Creature that had stumbled into the city.

 Fighting Against Saint Germain: